First Day of School Read Alouds For Teachers

 You Are A Lion!
 And Other Fun Yoga Poses by Taeeun Yoo

-If you need an active storytime for wiggling learners this is the one for you!
+If you need an active storytime for wiggling learners this is the read aloud book for you!
 I love keeping yoga books like this one on my bookshelf to get the class up and moving when we have the “extra wiggles” or just need to get some calming stretching in during a storytime, especially during the beginning of the year as we are still getting back into the school routine.

 Red House, Tree House, Little Bitty Brown Mouse by Jane Godwin and Blanca Gomez